Skip to Main Content

 Updating Regulations in Official governement sources

 The eCFR is great for finding up-to-date federal regulations.
-However, remember that eCFR is not the official version of the Code of Federal Regulations.
+However, remember that eCFR is the unofficial version of the Code of Federal Regulations.
 But there is an option for updating the regulations using official sources.

 To determine if the regulation(s) you are researching are up to date, the first step is to determine the date of the current published volume where the regulation(s) are; then consult the CFR List of Sections Affected (LSA) on the govinfo.gov website or in print in the Library for any changes, additions, or removals published after the revision date of the volume that you are using.